-First, in columns (1) and (2) of Table 4, we observe that the stock performance in the Fever period strongly explains the change in institutional ownership in 2020-Q1.
-Specifically, IO drops more in firms that experienced worse stock price performance.
-This confirms that the price penalty associated with IO is driven by the active trading activity of institutional owners (rather than the alternative that other groups of investors sold particularly aggressively in firms with large institutional ownership).
+First, in columns (1) and (2) of Table 4, we observe that in in 2020-Q1 IO changes more negatively in firms that experienced worse stock price performance in the Fever period strongly.
+(Notice that whereas in Table 2 we looked at the relation between the stock returns in Fever and the level of IO before the pandemic, here we are interested in changes in IO during 2020-Q1.)
+This confirms that the price penalty associated with IO is driven by the